kikrishn/Blog/_posts/2021-05-13-stirling-basis-change.md

 </div>

-This plus the fundamental theorem lets us quickly compute "falling polynomials".
+This plus the fundamental theorem lets us quickly compute sums of "falling polynomials".
 As an example:

 $$
 \begin{align}